handsontable/hyperformula/docs/guide/list-of-differences.md

 | Cell references inside inline arrays               | ={A1, A2}                                                                 | The array's value is calculated but not updated when the cells' values change.                                                                                                                                                         | The array's value is calculated and updated when the cells' values change.                                             | ERROR: invalid array                                     |
 | SPLIT function                                     | =SPLIT("Lorem ipsum dolor", 0)                                            | This function works differently from Google Sheets version but should be sufficient to achieve the same functionality in most scenarios.
 Read SPLIT function description on [the Built-in Functions page](built-in-functions.md#text). | Different syntax and return value.                                                                                     | No such function.                                        |

-### Built-in functions
+## Built-in functions

 Some built-in functions are implemented differently than in Google Sheets or Microsoft Excel.

-To remove the differences, you can create custom implementations of those functions.
+To remove the differences, create [custom implementations](custom-functions.md) of those functions.

 | Function      | Example                                                     | HyperFormula | Google Sheets | Microsoft Excel |
 | ------------- | ----------------------------------------------------------- | -----------: | ------------: | --------------: |